joelelmercarlson/random/README.md

 # random.hs

 Create Advanced Characters for Arrow roguelike.
-Arrow rogueline is currently under second year of development and will be released when ready.
+Arrow roguelike is currently under second year of development and will be released when ready.